 Physical Violence, Housing quarters – Faggot name-calling

-All of that said, I never, ever heard of physical violence on the level of what happened in the movie (when the kid was thrown into the filing system while he was trying to escape with his phone and writing journal.)
-I never heard an ex-gay leader call someone a faggot like Flea’s character did in the movie.
+All of that said, I never heard of physical violence within Exodus ministries on the level of what happened in the movie (when the kid was thrown into the filing system while he was trying to escape with his phone and writing journal.)
 However, the scene of them walking through the housing areas of the movie version of Love In Action and the false machismo “real man” language throughout the movie was *exactly* like what I saw at a non-Exodus ministry in Kentucky called Pure Life Ministries.
 I went to visit one time to see an old Ex-gay poster boy, Michael Johnston, and the entire experience creeped me out (even then.)
 I left that compound feeling fear for all the men who were living there.

 That said, Exodus notoriously promoted gender stereotypes with conference workshops teaching women how to put on makeup and men how to not be afraid of pursuing straight sex, in marriage, and be a “man among men” in the church.
 One of the staples in every ex-gay library was “Crisis In Masculinity” and “The Broken Image” both by Leanne Payne.